 After any incident that may have affected the head, visit a medical professional.
 Sometimes, conducting diagnostic tests can uncover an injury before it becomes critical or life threatening.
 Your physician may tell you or a loved one to watch for signs of brain injury, including:

 - Difficulties with coordination

 - Dizziness and/or nausea

 - Pupils that fail to dilate or constrict properly

 Many of these signs may appear subtle at first and become gradually more severe.
 If you notice any of these, reach out to your primary care provider or a nurse hotline for further instruction.
 Avoid accepting any accident settlement if you suspect that yours or a loved one’s injuries may worsen over time.

-With over 30 years of experience in helping brain injury victims, our Livingston Parish and Baton Rouge TBI attorneys help our clients find the best medical care, use medical experts to prove your need for an estimated recovery and investigate all potential sources of liability.
+With over 30 years of experience in helping brain injury victims, our attorneys help our clients find the best medical care, use medical experts to prove your need for an estimated recovery and investigate all potential sources of liability.
 After suffering from a brain injury, you and your family should only have to worry about one thing: the healing process.

-Following a brain injury diagnosis, reach out to our personal injury lawyers at Rhorer Law Firm for questions or a free consultation.
+Following a brain injury diagnosis, reach out to our team at Rhorer Walker Law Firm for questions or a free consultation.
 Law firms without the requisite experience may not consider the far reaching implications of your injury and will accept a settlement far lower than your total losses.
 Our attorneys will never accept a settlement offer that does not cover all of your current and future injury-related costs, and we will take the defendant(s) to court if necessary.

 Let us know how we can help you after a brain injury causing accident.
-Our team of brain injury attorneys are always available for a free consultation at our office in Baton Rouge.
+Our team is always available for a free consultation at our office.
 Call us or fill out our contact form online today.